lean-delivery/ansible-role-filebeat-multiline/README.md

 filebeat_output: elasticsearch
 ```

-For each type of output connection details (`host` and `port` subelements) have to be specified with optional values `es` or `ls` for elasticsearch and logstash respectively:
+For each type of output connection details (`host` and `port` subelements) have to be specified with optional values `elasticsearch` or `ls` for elasticsearch and logstash respectively:
 ```
-    es:
+    elasticsearch:
       host: elastichost.example.com
       port: 9200
 ```